codeslash21/machine_learning_engineer_nanodegree/Object Oriented Programming/object_oriented_programming.md

 * **Inheritance:** Inheritance makes code easier to maintain since you can update a parent class once rather than updating all of the children.
 If a class inherited from a class then adding methods or attributes to that parent class will be inherited to the children classes autometically.
 Updates to a parent class autometically trickle down to its children.

 * **Module:** Python Module is a python file that contains a collection of functions, classes and or global variables.
 Modules can be used in different Python applications.
 A package is a collections of modules.

+* **pip:** Pip is a Python package manager that helps with installing and uninstalling Python packages.
+You might have used pip to install packages using the command line: pip install numpy.
+When you execute a command like pip install numpy, pip will download the package from a Python package repository called [PyPi](https://pypi.org/)

+* **Object-Oriented Programming and Python Packages:** Most if not all of the popular Python packages take advantage of object-oriented programming for a few reasons:
+  * Object-oriented programs are relatively easy to expand especially because of inheritance
+  * Object-oriented programs obscure functionality from the user.
+Consider scipy packages.
+You don't need to know how the actual code works in order to use its classes and methods.